ARMAGEDONgtx/IoT-system-PLC-data-to-InfluxDB/README.md

 Program works as linux deamon with use of systemd (take a look at https://github.com/torfsen/python-systemd-tutorial).
 It allows to monitor current status and easily start and stop acqusition.
 For every PLC in configuration is started new process and data is being processed in it.
 For n PLC is started n Python processes to boost up performance.

+To create service we have to make unit file - follow previous tutorial.
-sudo journalctl -u [unit]
+As the unit file is created we can inspect logs in the futere with: sudo journalctl -u [unit]

 # Windows version - synchrnous